Purdue-CS193/homework-0-CrighterMinus/index.md

+# Mark McConnell's First CS193 Homework

+A bulleted list of some of my favorite things about CS193
+- The T/A's
+- The classmates
+- The memes
+- the class
+- loooove that it goes from 6:30 to 7:20, 5:15 after the preceding class

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.